-She worked alongside inside industry experts and experienced its dark sides such as slaughterhouses.
+She worked alongside inside industry experts and experienced its dark sides such as slaughterhouses. the ethical carnivore

 The book explores various moral questions such as whether crustaceans feel pain, and whether slaughterhouses can be ethical.

 Gray also finds that industry workers such as farmers and fishermen are often deeply connected to nature and compassionate towards animals.
+THE ETHICAL CARNIVORE